lindsayh17/PI-lot/README.md

 # PI-lot
-### A Raspberry Pi Based Hand-Held Communication Device--
+### A Raspberry Pi Based Hand-Held Communication Device
 Created By: Lindsay Hall and Hannah Deyst

 March - May 2024